awpraxis/AWPraxis/_posts/2023-10-11-The-Top-3-Areas-of-Strength-for-Armwrestling.md

 ![rise](/images/radial deviation.png)
 *Radial deviation or "Rise"*

-The ability to apply radial deviation or “Rise” is one of the deadliest weapons in an armwrestler’s arsenal, and the top pros all recognize its importance within the armwrestling-strengths hierarchy – one of the best armwrestlers on the planet, Devon Larratt, is one of the biggest proponents of having a strong Rise.
+The ability to apply radial deviation or “Rise” during an armwrestling match is one of the deadliest weapons in the game, and the top pros all recognize its importance within the armwrestling-strengths hierarchy – one of the best armwrestlers on the planet, Devon Larratt, is one of the biggest proponents of having a strong Rise.

 ![devonrise](/images/devonriselift.PNG)
 *Devon Larratt training Rise*

-The short version of the "why" is that the ability to have a stronger Rise or "Out-Rising" your opponent enables you to dictate the tactical conditions of the match and places your opponent in a “reactive” (rather than active) position with respect to you.
+The short version of the "why" is that having a stronger Rise or "Out-Rising" your opponent enables you to dictate the tactical conditions of the match and places your opponent in a “reactive” (rather than active) position with respect to you.

-The exact mechanics of why this happens are outside the scope of this article, but just know that your time is well spent training this subtle, but deadly motion.
+The exact mechanics of why this happens are outside the scope of this article, but just know that your time is well spent training this subtle, but lethal motion.

 ## Rise, Cup, Roll

 And there it is.
-The top three areas of strength in armwrestling are Wrist Flexion, Pronation, and Radial Deviation.
+The top three areas of strength in armwrestling are Wrist/Finger Flexion, Pronation, and Radial Deviation.

 Rise, Cup, Roll.